AntoineSchnepf/3da-ae/README.md

 ## Usage
-You can now train your 3D-aware autoencoder on the shapenet car dataset using the following command:
+You can now train your 3D-aware autoencoder on the shapenet car dataset:
 ```
 python train.py --config train.yaml
 ```

 Then, you can learn new scenes in the latent space of 3Da-AE using:
 ```